SamvelMakaryan/EmojiArtGenerator/README.md

 5. Build program.
 6. Run the program.
     - ./EmojiArt `<input-image>` `<emoji-image>` `<emoji-size>` `<background-color>`
-        - `<input-image>`: The path to the input image on which the emoji will be overlaid.
+        - `<input-image>`: The path to the input image which will consist of emoji images.
         - `<emoji-image>`: The path to the emoji image that will be used for overlaying.
         - `<emoji-size>` (optional): The size of the emoji (default is 7x7).
         - `<background-color>` (optional): The background color in RGB format (default is white) or